Keio University

 I am Soji Kanki, as introduced.
 I am honored to have this opportunity on the occasion of the 125th anniversary of the Athletic Association.

-125 Years of the Keio University Athletic Association
+125th Anniversary of the Keio University Athletic Association

-Recently, on April 23, Keio Foundation Day, the "Keio University Athletic Association 125th Anniversary Ceremony" was held at Hiyoshi Commemorative Hall.
+Recently, on April 23, Keio Foundation Day, the "Keio University Athletic Association 125th Anniversary Ceremony" was held at the Hiyoshi Commemorative Hall.
 The Keio University Athletic Association began in 1892.
 It unified the previously individual clubs of swordsmanship, jujutsu, baseball, and rowing, and newly established and organized clubs for archery, drill (military gymnastics), and walking, launching with the aim of "the healthy physical development of all Keio students."

 Shinzo Koizumi and Students

-Then, in the summer of 2014, I published my first work, "Biography of Shinzo Koizumi" (Keio University Press), and presented a copy to the Emperor via the Grand Steward of the Imperial Household Agency.
-This book received many responses from the generation that knew Shinzo Koizumi directly, and seniors who had been under his influence read it fondly, as if stroking precious memories.
+Then, in the summer of 2014, I published my first work, "A Biography of Shinzo Koizumi" (Keio University Press), and presented a copy to the Emperor via the Grand Steward of the Imperial Household Agency.
+This book received many responses from the generation that knew Shinzo Koizumi directly, and seniors who had been in his presence read it fondly, as if stroking precious memories.

 Yukichi Fukuzawa and Shinzo Koizumi